JJEA12/linear-search-visualizer/README.md

 https://huggingface.co/spaces/JJEA12/CICS-121-PROJECT
 ## Author & Acknowledgment
-This Project was created by me Jesuni Akinsola using the GUI gradio making it public with hugging face. tool used include: Chat gpt and VSCode
+This Project was created by me Jesuni Akinsola using the GUI gradio making it public with hugging face. tools used include: Chat gpt and VSCode